HomeBlog

 What Is Hip Bursitis?

-Hip bursitis, also called greater trochanteric pain syndrome (GTPS), is a condition that causes pain in the hip.
+Hip bursitis, also called greater trochanteric pain syndrome (GTPS), is a condition that causes pain in the hip area.
 The pain is from an inflamed bursa, a fluid-filled sac between the bones and other soft tissue that helps reduce friction when you move.

 Illustration of hip bursitis condition